Bikram Singh Bedi: Biography

 A calotype photograph of Bikram Singh was captured by John McCosh.
 In the period following the annexation of the Sikh kingdom, he was one of the few Sikh leaders who decided to assist Bhai Maharaj Singh in his insurrection against the new British administrators.
 In 1857, the 59th Regiment of the Bengal Native Infantry invaded Una and confiscated Bikram's rhino.
+Bedi died in Amritsar in 1862 or 1863.

 Legacy

 A gurdwara dedicated to him located in Amritsar, Gurdwara Bābā Bikram Singh Bedi, is being renovated and restored by Virasati Asthan Seva.

 Lineage

 The direct lineage going down to Bikram Singh Bedi from Guru Nanak is as follows: